Fury beats Paul on split decision in Saudi Arabia

 Build-up and atmosphere in Saudi Arabia

-Several stars from the world of sport and entertainment were in attendance and many more were following from home.
+Several stars from the world of sport and entertainment were in attendance and many more were following the bout from home.

-Boxing hall-of-famer Mike Tyson and footballer Cristiano Ronaldo were among those present in the open-top Diriyah Arena.
+Boxing legend Mike Tyson and footballer Cristiano Ronaldo were among those present in the open-top Diriyah Arena.

 Popstar Drake shared a screenshot of his $400,000 (£335,000) bet on a Paul KO win, while Home Alone actor Macaulay Culkin tweeted: "There's no better way to celebrate your half birthday than to watch Jake Paul get punched in the head repeatedly."